Menstrual cup

-Every 4–12 hours (depending on the amount of flow), the cup is removed, emptied, rinsed, and reinserted.
+Every 4–12 hours (depending on capacity and the amount of flow), the cup is emptied (usually removed, rinsed, and reinserted).
 After each period, the cup requires cleaning.
 One cup may be reusable for up to 10 years, making their long-term cost lower than that of disposable tampons or pads, though the initial cost is higher.
 As menstrual cups are reusable, they generate less solid waste than tampons and pads, both from the products themselves and from their packaging.
-Most menstrual cup brands sell a smaller and a larger size.
-Some menstrual cups are sold colorless and translucent, but several brands also offer colored cups.
+Bell-shaped cups have to fit fairly precisely; it is common for users to get a perfect fit from the second cup they buy, by judging the misfit of the first cup.
+Ring-shaped cups are one-size-fits-most, but some manufacturers sell multiple sizes.

-Menstrual cups typically do not leak if used properly, though incorrect placement or inadequate cup size can cause some women to experience leakage.
-Menstrual cups are a safe alternative to other menstrual products; risk of toxic shock syndrome infection is similar or less with menstrual cups compared to pads or tampons.
+Reported leakage for menstrual cups is similar or rarer than for tampons and pads.
+It is possible to urinate, defecate, sleep, swim, do gymnastics, run, ride bicycles or riding animals, weightlift, and do heavy exercise while wearing a menstrual cup.
+Incorrect placement or cup size can cause leakage.
+Most users initially find menstrual cups difficult, uncomfortable, and even painful to insert and remove.
+This generally gets better within 3–4 months of use; having friends who successfully use menstrual cups helps, but there is a shortage of research on factors that ease the learning curve.
+Menstrual cups are a safe alternative to other menstrual products; risk of toxic shock syndrome infection is similar or lower with menstrual cups than for pads or tampons.